-Kaliningrad: Row erupts over goods blocked from entering Russian territory
+Kaliningrad: Russia warns Lithuania of consequences over rail transit blockade

 The EU sanctions list includes coal, metals, construction materials and advanced technology - and Russia's Kaliningrad Region Governor, Anton Alikhanov, Alikhanov said the ban would cover around 50% of the items that Kaliningrad imports.

-Russia's foreign ministry said Vilnius must reverse a move it described as "openly hostile".

-"If cargo transit between the Kaliningrad region and the rest of the Russian Federation via Lithuania is not fully restored in the near future, then Russia reserves the right to take actions to protect its national interests," it said, without specifying what those actions may be.

-Lithuania is a member of the Nato military alliance, protected by collective defence treaties.
+As a member of the Nato military alliance, Lithuania is protected by collective defence treaties.

 Russian officials are furious with Lithuania - and the EU - over the ban on the transit of some goods to Kaliningrad.
 They're likening it to a blockade.